 - For some charities, their obligations to the ACNC replace their obligations to other government regulators.
 However, other charities will continue to have obligations to other Commonwealth, state, territory or local government agencies.

-- Your charity must know which regulators it has obligations to, and must comply with these obligations.
-A great rundown of these regulators can be found on the ACNC website at: www.acnc.gov.au/regulatorlist.
+- Your charity must know which other regulators it has obligations to, and must comply with these obligations.

-- The ACNC continues to work with state and territory regulators to reduce duplicate reporting, with fundraising one key area targeted.
+- The ACNC continues to work with state and territory regulators to reduce red tape, with fundraising being one key area targeted.

 A company limited by guarantee is a specific type of legal structure that charities may choose to operate under.
 Charities operating under this structure are registered by the Australian Securities and Investments Commission (ASIC).